ukitazume/sysdigcloud-kubernetes/README.md

 ### Step 5: Datastore deployment

 Sysdig Cloud requires MySQL, Cassandra and Redis to properly work.
-Deployment of stateful services in Kubernetes can happen in several way, it is recommended to tweak the deployment of those depending on the individual needs.
-Some offered examples are:
+Deployment of stateful services in Kubernetes can be done in several ways.
+It is recommended to tweak the deployment of those depending on the individual needs.
+Some examples (mostly meant as guidelines) are:

 - [Kubernetes pod](datastores/as_kubernetes_pods): easiest method, useful for test deployments
-- [Kubernetes pod with persistentVolume](datastores/using_persistent_volumes): robust method, useful for fault tolerance environment where data persistence is critical
+- [Kubernetes pod with persistentVolume](datastores/using_persistent_volumes): robust method, useful for deployments where data persistence is critical
-- [External service not running in the same Kubernetes cluster](datastores/k8s_external_services): more flexible method, giving full control to the user about the location and deployment of the datastores
+- [External service not running in the same Kubernetes cluster](datastores/k8s_external_services): more flexible method, giving full control to the user about the location and deployment types of the databases

 ### Step 6: Expose Sysdig Cloud services

-To access Sysdig Cloud api and collector services you can create a Kubernetes `nodePort` or `LoadBalacer` type, depending on the specific needs.
+To expore the Sysdig Cloud api and collector deployments you can create a Kubernetes `nodePort` or `LoadBalacer` service, depending on the specific needs.

 #### NodePort

-Using the NodePort type the Kubernetes master will allocate a port on each Node and will proxy that port (the same port number on every Node) into your service.
+Using a NodePort service the Kubernetes master will allocate a port on each node and will proxy that port (the same port number on every Node) towards the service.

-It is possible to create a NodePort Service for sysdigcloud api and collector using kubectl and the templates in the sysdigcloud directory:
+It is possible to create a NodePort service for Sysdig Cloud api and collector using kubectl and the templates in the sysdigcloud directory:

 ```
 kubectl create -f sysdigcloud/api-nodeport-service.yaml -f sysdigcloud/collector-nodeport-service.yaml --namespace sysdigcloud